 Before jumping into any conclusion and signing that tuition check, see the job market first.
 Signing up for a master’s program requires money, time and a lot of effort.
-And of course you want all this hard work to pay off when you go to the job market.
+And of course, you want all this hard work to pay off when you go to the job market.
 Ask the school for statistics on job placement and look to see where recent graduates were placed.
-You can also catch hold of the alumni of the school and se how they are doing after pursing the master’s.
+You can also catch hold of the alumni of the school and see how they are doing after pursing the master.
 All of this will help you understand what to face if you decide to pursue a master’s.
 Also, scan the job boards and see what vacancies there are — or aren’t — out there.
 This is a crucial step to understand your own future, so don’t skip this step!

 6. If you’re pursuing an online degree, then be cautious:

 Since now the world and universities are so global, almost every school offers an online degree too.
 It saves time, is more efficient and makes education so much more accessible to everyone.
-However, be vary that some employers are skeptical of online degrees and do not give them as much weight as those obtained from a brick and mortar institution.
-Though, this might just be old-school thinking, do some research before pursuing that online degree.
+However, be vary that some employers are sceptical of online degrees and do not give them as much weight as those obtained from a brick and mortar institution.
+Though this might just be old-school thinking, do some research before pursuing that online degree.
 Research about the program, institution, its reputation, and success rates.
 It’s probably worth talking to a few recruiters from organisations you hope to work at, to see how they would view a degree from the online university you are considering.